Do iPhones get viruses? Here’s all you need to know

 How to get rid of a virus on your iPhone

 Getting rid of iPhone viruses might not be as straightforward as you’d like, but you can take various measures to clear viruses and other types of malware from your phone.
-You can do a virus scan first to find out if there are any infected files on your iPhone and quarantine them or in some cases, even remove them right away.
+You can run a virus scan to check your iPhone for malware, identify any infected files, and, if needed, quarantine or remove them.

 Here is what you can do to remove a virus from your iPhone: